Continental Club Rugby League

 The Continental Club Rugby League is an annual European rugby union competition organised by the Russian Rugby Federation (RRF).
 It is the third-tier competition for European clubs behind the European Rugby Challenge Cup and the European Rugby Champions Cup.

+History

 This competition was created in 2019 after the European Rugby Continental Shield folded just six seasons upon its formation as the qualifying competition for the entry of tier two country teams outside the Premiership Rugby, Top 14 and the Pro14 into the European Rugby Challenge Cup.

 The Continental Club Rugby League is planned to be contested between 8 teams; 4 of the best teams from Russia's Rugby Premier League, 3 of the best teams from Romania's SuperLiga and the champions of Germany's Rugby-Bundesliga.

 The first and only season was cancelled due to the COVID-19 pandemic.

-Current Teams
+Teams

 Team details

 Below is the list of coaches, captains and stadiums for each team.